23 people killed in huge factory blaze in Khartoum

 The Sudanese authorities said over 130 people were injured in addition to the 23 victims.

-Also, the Indian embassy in Khartoum issued an advisory note saying Indian workers were among the dead.
-The statement further said that 50 Indian nationals are employed by the factory.
+Also, the Indian embassy in Khartoum issued an advisory note saying there "several casualties and injuries" among Indian workers without further details.

+The statement added that 50 Indian nationals are employed by the factory.

 For his part, Prime Minister Abdallah Hamdok issued a statement from Washington to present his condolences for the victims and said that preliminary reports indicate the absence of necessary safety tools.